 - Dark spots that are a little bigger than the size of a period, which is excrement.

 - Seeing bed bugs themselves, often grouped together.

 If you think you have bed bugs but can’t find the above signs, your next step is looking in the lesser-known areas where these bugs reside.
 Piping, seams, and the tags on a mattress or piece of furniture are known to be prime spots for bed bugs, along with cracks in a bed frame or headboard.
 It’s important to remember that bed bugs are more active when you’re at rest, making it more difficult to find them during the daytime.
 Your best bet at locating them is to search for them during the evening when they are most active.

 Handling a bed bug infestation on your own is simply out of the question if you want to completely control the population.
-Bed bugs can survive a range of temperatures and are known to hide in small spaces, making their populations particularly apt at spreading.
+Bed bugs can survive a range of temperatures and are known to hide in small spaces.
+This makes their populations particularly apt at spreading.
 Getting rid of bed bugs can be complex and also occasionally requires the use of high heat or chemicals.
 At Springer Professional Home Services, we have the experience and resources to get rid of bed bugs effectively as well as keep them from returning.Back to Bed Bug Exterminators – Control – Removal

 Signs & Symptoms of Bed Bugs